 Prereq.
 Biol 112.
+Spring Quarter.
+(Offered on demand only).
 Identification, nomenclature, classification of spring flowering plants.
 Origin and evolution of flora of Ohio.
 3 lec.
 4 labs.

 Biol 0215 - Ecology (3)

 A study of the interrelationships among the many elements in an environment.
 A historical approach looks at the concept of evolution, man's impact upon the environment, and common ecological problems faced by parks.
 Labs introduce common and basic ecological techniques.
 2 lec.
 3 lab.